|Residential, office and business premises, hotels||40–60 yrs|

-The parent company has 224 (223) real estate companies and 2 (2) other companies as subsidiaries.
-The companies belonging to the Group are listed in the notes to the annual accounts.
+On the closing date, the parent company has 203 (224) real estate companies and 2 (2) other companies as subsidiaries.
+The companies belonging to the Group are listed in the Notes to the Annual Accounts.

 Intra-group cross-shareholdings are eliminated using the acquisition method.
 The resulting consolidation difference is allocated to subsidiaries' asset items proportional to their fair values, and depreciated in accordance with the depreciation plans of these asset items.
 Revaluations on Group companies’ shares are shown in the consolidated balance sheet as a revaluation of real estate owned by a subsidiary.

 Relevant associated companies in which the Group holds 20–50 per cent of all the votes are included in the consolidated financial statements using the equity method.
 Housing and real estate companies are not treated as associated companies.
 Their non-inclusion has a minimal effect on Group profit and capital and reserves, since the expenses arising from these companies are covered by the maintenance charges collected from their owners.

 The Group owns 50 per cent of the guarantee capital and 25 per cent of the votes of Kaleva Mutual Insurance Company, which is not, however, included in the consolidated financial statement due to limitations concerning controlling interest and distribution of profits.

 Share of associated companies’ profit or loss is included in the consolidated income statement.
 The Group’s share of the associated companies’ profit or loss produced after the day of acquisition is added in the consolidated balance sheet to the acquisition cost of the associated company in question.